turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 As we go, we'll work side-by-side with our physical Array model and with an IRB/Pry session.

 1. Lay down your large piece of paper and write `data` in large letters.
-This is the name of your collection.
+This is the name of your variable holding you collection.
 How many elements are in your collection so far?
 2. Put the empty `0` cup on the paper.
 If you now access the value inside `data[0]`, what would you get back?
 3. Store a "blue" bead into the zero cup, the equivalent of maybe `data[0] = "blue"`.
 What would you expect the answer of `data.count` to be?
 What does `data.first` return?
 What about `data.last`?
 4. We can explicitly assign the value of another cup.
 Add `data[1] = "red"`.
 That does not change the answer to `data.first`, but does change `data.last`.
 Why?